• Shop Our Morning Menus

 How to Begin Homeschooling

-March 30, 2023 · In: Homeschooling
+March 30, 2023 · In: Getting Started, Homeschooling

 You’ve decided to take a different route for your child’s education, but have no idea how to begin homeschooling.
 You’re likely scouring the internet looking for information and asking the only people you know that homeschool.
 I get it.
 There’s a lot of information out there.

 Today, I want to simplify the process of how to begin homeschooling so that you can finally put your worries to rest.
-This includes the “legal” aspects, along with the other questions you may be pondering such as “What to do before you file your notice of intent?”
+This includes the “legal” aspects, along with the other questions you may be pondering such as, “What to do before you file your notice of intent?”

 How to Begin Homeschooling